nla-group/classix-matlab/README.md

-# A CLASSIX implementation for MATLAB
+# CLASSIX: Fast and explainable clustering in MATLAB

-CLASSIX is a fast and memory-efficient clustering method which provides textual and visual explanations of its clustering results [1].
-In contrast to clustering methods like DBSCAN, CLASSIX does not use any tree-based data structures to perform nearest-neighbor searches (its memory requirement grows essentially linearly in the number of data points).
+CLASSIX is a fast and memory-efficient clustering method which provides textual and visual explanations of its clustering results.
+In contrast to clustering methods like DBSCAN, CLASSIX does not use any tree-based data structures to perform nearest-neighbor searches.
 In contrast to the popular k-means algorithm, which is tailored to spherical clusters, CLASSIX can detect clusters of arbitrary shape.

 # Basic usage

-The MATLAB file `classix.m` fully implements all essential CLASSIX features available in the Python implementation.
-And using it is very straightforward.
-CLASSIX accepts three essential input parameters: `data, radius, minPts` (optionally).
-The data points to be clustered are provided as the rows of the matrix `data`, that is, `data` is of size [number of data points]-by-[number of features].
+CLASSIX accepts three essential input parameters: `data, radius, minPts` (optional).
+The data points to be clustered are provided as the rows of the matrix `data`.
 The `radius` parameter controls the *coarseness* of the clusters.
-The higher it is, larger the clusters will be.
+Larger `radius` leads to larger clusters.
 We usually recommend starting with a value like `radius=1`, and then subsequently reducing it until the number of clusters is just a little larger than expected.
-The second `minPts` parameter (default 1) can then be used to get rid of tiny clusters with fewer than `minPts` points.
+The `minPts` parameter (default 1) can then be used to get rid of tiny clusters with fewer than `minPts` points.

-Let's demonstrate CLASSIX on an artificial dataset comprised of two Gaussian blobs in 2D.
+Let's demonstrate CLASSIX on an artificial dataset comprised of two Gaussian blobs.
 In the below test we choose `radius=0.2` and `minPts=10`.